Originally published March 24, 2016. Updated March 11, 2020.

-You’re one month removed from the February NY Bar Exam.
+You’re two weeks removed from the February Bar Exam.
 It’s done!
 You can officially breathe again.

-But what should you do while you wait to find out your results?
-It’s likely going to be another month before you learn how you did (the results came out on April 27 last year, and April 24 in 2014)..
-Should you look for a job?
-Prepare for the Uniform Bar Exam in July in case you didn’t pass?
-Everything’s been full-speed ahead since you started law school so slowing down just doesn’t feel right.
+Should you look for a job or prepare for the Uniform Bar Exam in July in case you didn’t pass?
+Everything’s been full-speed ahead since you started law school, so slowing down may not feel right.

-You deserve to take a moment and acknowledge all of the hard work and dedication that brought you here.
-Not everyone can do what you did: get accepted to law school, graduate and make it as far as taking the bar exam.
+Having said that, you deserve to take a moment and acknowledge all of the hard work and dedication that brought you here.
+Not everyone can do what you did: get accepted to law school, graduate, and make it as far as taking the bar exam.